rprandi/mars-exploring-go-hexagonal/README.md

 - Program must output to a file or terminal/cli
 - Any rules not specified here can be implemented as you wish (eg. What happens when 2 probes collide?)

+### Assumptions

+- It the probe moves outside the boundaries of the grid, it should raise an error.
+- If the probes collide, it should raise an error
+- If the probe is placed outside of the grid, it should raise an error

 ## Discussions and Considerations

 ### Why Golang ?